carpentries-incubator/reproducible-ml-workflows/episodes/introduction.md

 **Reuse** allows for the tools and components of the scientific workflow to be composable tools that can interoperate together to create a workflow.
 The steps of the workflow might exist in radically different computational environments and require different software, or different versions of the same software tools.
-Given these demands, reproducible computational software environments are a step towards fully reusable scientific workflows.
+Given these demands, reproducible computational software environments are a first step towards fully reusable scientific workflows.

 This lesson will focus on computational reproducibility of hardware accelerated scientific workflows (e.g. machine learning).
 Scientifically reusable analysis workflows are a more extensive topic, but this lesson will link to references on the topic.